catalyst-cloud/catalystcloud-docs/source/database.rst

-In this section we will work through the steps required to create a new database instance through the database service.
+In this section we will work through the steps required to create a new database instance through the database service and cover different common topics to do with our Databases.

 *********************************
 Gathering
 *********************************

-In order to launch a new database instance we need to first decide on a few options, these include.
+In order to launch a new database instance we need to first decide on a few options, these include:

 * The ``datastore type`` which defines the type of database to be deployed.
+  In this instance we are using a mySQL.
 * The datastore type will in turn define the  ``database version`` we are able to pick.
 * The ``database flavor``, which determines the vCPU and RAM assigned to the